 - a) The Chedoke Browlands (Area B) will be developed on the premise of a network of private driveways together with a private condominium road or public street, with a minimum of two driveway accesses to Scenic Drive. - b) New development shall support the use of public transit by creating a comfortable pedestrian environment with links to the public arterial road system where transit will be provided. - c) A pedestrian pathway network shall be established throughout the Chedoke Browlands (Area B) to connect to the Brow Trail.
-A public access easement shall be granted for pedestrian linkages within the north-south portion of the private road (as shown as a dashed line on Map B.6.3-1 Chedmac Secondary Plan - Land Use Plan). - d) A roundabout may be required at the southerly intersection of Scenic Drive and the private road (as shown as a dashed line on Map B.6.3-1 - Chedmac Secondary Plan - Land Use Plan) and any land required to accommodate the roundabout shall be dedicated to the City. - e) The Owner shall submit a streetscape plan for existing Sanatorium Road either as a private condominium road or as a public street. - f) A bicycle pathway, as identified in the City's Trails Master Plan, shall be provided and maintained through an easement along the north-south alignment of the Sanatorium Road either as a private condominium road or public street (as shown as a dashed line on Map B.6.3-1 - Chedmac Secondary Plan - Land Use Plan).
+Public access easements shall be granted for pedestrian linkages along or adjacent to the Chedoke Creek block shown as "Area B-4" on Map B.6.3-1 Chedmac Secondary Plan - Land Use Plan).
+(OPA 203) - d) A roundabout may be required at the southerly intersection of Scenic Drive and the private road (as shown as a dashed line on Map B.6.3-1 - Chedmac Secondary Plan - Land Use Plan) and any land required to accommodate the roundabout shall be dedicated to the City. - e) Deleted by OPA 203

-- g) Any private condominium road shall be engineered and built to carry the load of fire apparatus to the satisfaction of the Fire Chief. - 6.3.7.2.6 Cultural Heritage Resources
+- e) A bicycle pathway, as identified in the City's Trails Master Plan, shall be provided and maintained through an easement along or adjacent to the Chedoke Creek block shown as "Area B-4" on Map B.6.3-1 - Chedmac Secondary Plan - Land Use Plan).
+(OPA 203) - f) Any private condominium road shall be engineered and built to carry the load of fire apparatus to the satisfaction of the Fire Chief.

+6.3.7.2.6 Cultural Heritage Resources